bratcliffe909/segmind-mcp/docs/QUICKSTART.md

 - No extra spaces or quotes

 ### "Command not found"
-- Try using `npx segmind-mcp` instead
+- Try using `npx -y @bratcliffe909/mcp-server-segmind@latest` instead
-- Or install globally: `npm install -g segmind-mcp`
+- Or install globally: `npm install -g @bratcliffe909/mcp-server-segmind`

 ### Images not showing
 - Ensure your MCP client supports image display